“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 If Gentle Reader does not already have such a tool container of some sort, I urge you to procure or make one.

-The first problem with tool rolls is that they appear to protect the cutting edges of chisels and saws, but that is only wishful thinking because the delicate and dangerous cutting edges are only hidden behind a thin layer of cotton or leather.
+The first problem with tool rolls is that they appear to protect the cutting edges of chisels and saws, but that is only wishful thinking because the delicate and dangerous cutting edges are only hidden behind a thin layer of cotton or nylon.
 Guess what happens if you drop a cloth tool roll of sharp chisels onto a concrete slab.

-If you bump a tool roll of chisels against another tool, then brush your hand against the now exposed but hidden cutting edges while digging in your toolbox, sticky red stuff may get everywhere.
+If you bump a tool roll of chisels against another tool, then brush your hand against the now exposed but hidden cutting edges while digging in your toolbox, red sticky stuff may get everywhere.
 Oh, the humanity!
 Will this wanton bloodshed never end!?

 Do tool rolls protect tools against corrosion?
 No, in fact they can make it much worse because fibers in contact with steel, especially organic fibers such as cotton, can wick moisture to the steel producing corrosion.
 Please see the photos above.